Are you struggling with:

 - Heart palpitations

 - Increased pulse at rest

-Hashimoto’s disease is a condition in which your immune system attacks your thyroid.
-The thyroid gland is part of your endocrine system, which produces hormones that control enzymes reactions, metabolic rate, and temperature regulation in the body.
+Hashimoto’s Disease is a condition in which your immune system attacks your thyroid.
+The thyroid gland is part of your endocrine system, which produces hormones that control enzyme reactions, metabolic rate, and temperature regulation in the body.
 14 million Americans are estimated to have Hashimoto’s.
-Autoimmune hypothyroid has a mix of both hyper and hypothyroid symptoms.
+Autoimmune hypothyroid has a mix of both hyper and hypo-thyroid symptoms.

-We have started to learn that when a patient has full blown Hashimoto’s or any other autoimmune disease, it is not a stand alone disease.
-The more we learn about autoimmune disease, we realize that autoimmune diseases run together.
-So if your immune system has disregulated enough to start attacking one gland in the body and has lost self regulation, then it is potentially attacking other organ systems.
+We have begun to understand that when a patient has full-blown Hashimoto’s, or any other autoimmune disease, it is not a stand alone disease.
+The more we learn about autoimmune disease, the more we realize that autoimmune diseases run together.
+So if your immune system has dis-regulated enough to start attacking one gland in the body and has lost self regulation, then it is potentially attacking other organ systems.

 It is very important to find the root cause of the immune dis-regulation.
 It could be a specific antigen, virus, bacteria, inflammation, food intolerance, mold, heavy metal exposure, environmental exposure, yeast or any combination of the above.
 The current medical standard of treatment for Hashimoto’s is to put a patient on synthetic thyroid hormone, yet never addressing the key components of the immune system.
 In removing the specific issue(s) we will help the patient feel better, decrease immune response, and slow destruction of the thyroid gland.